varmakvm789/Netflix_Content_Analysis-SQL-Project/README.md

 ## Feedback
 I hope you found this project insightful.
 I'd love to hear your thoughts and feedback on my analysis.
 Feel free to connect with me or suggest any improvements!
+- 💬 Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/varmakvm/)
+- 📧 For inquiries, drop me an email at varmakvm789@gmail.com

 ---